-Recurrence of bladder cancer after TUR surgery may be caused by residual cancer due to incomplete resection, failure to identify a small lesion, and new implantation of floating tumor cells.
+Recurrence of bladder cancer after TUR surgery may be caused by residual cancer due to incomplete resection, failure to identify a small lesion, and new implantation of floating tumour cells.
 These cancer recurrence mechanisms can be blocked to prevent recurrence.
 The existing BCG instillation destroys floating cancer cells, and intravesical chemotherapy is known to remove residual cancer cells at the resection site.
 However, intravesical chemotherapy is not completely safe for the patients.
 In some case studies, patients died due to successive complications caused by MMC and epirubicin instillation.
-BCG immunotherapy has also been reported in patients who died of mild complications to severe complications.
-15-19 surgery as an alternative to intravesical chemotherapy.21 However, there are reports suggesting that distilled water can cause electrolyte imbalance and serious complications such as intravascular hemolysis and death.^{22,23}
+Let's BCG immunotherapy has also been recorded in patients who died of mild to severe complications.

-For those reasons, use of intravesical chemotherapy after TURB in NMIBC is on the decline among urologists.
-According to the studies, 18% of European urologists responded that they always choose intravesical chemotherapy while 28% responded that they never use it.
-Among American urologists, 2% always performed intravesical chemotherapy while 66% never chose to perform. ^{6,7}
+For those reasons, use of intravesical chemotherapy after TURBT in NMIBC is on the decline among urologists.
+According to the studies, 18% of European urologists responded that they always choose intravesical chemotherapy, while 28% responded that they never use it.
+Among